dfarquharson/grascii/README.md

 P.S.
 There's _always_ a Monoid Masher in there somewhere ;)

+## Functional Programming
+- Data and Functions (Objects and Morphisms)
+- Referentially Transparent (No implicit params or implicit effects.
+No implicit anything!)
+- Immutable State
+- Not just about avoiding mutable state, but also about avoiding _incidental_ state
+  - This might even be _more_ important than immutability!

 ## Testing
 - Is awesome
 - Is a design technique